 Once a design is settled on, engineers begin building, testing, and redesigning their solution.

-Point students to this year’s topic description and Guide Students’ Thinking questions to help direct their research.
-As they research, it’s likely students will need to refine their ideas and solve problems that come up.
+As they develop a design and start outlining it, it is likely the students will need to refine their ideas and solve problems that develop.
 This is part of the process.

 Engineers present their work to colleagues to show how they solved a problem and learn new ideas from each other.

-Now it’s time for your students to write their essay—the perfect “vehicle” for sharing their ideas with a panel of judges and kids across the country.
-Review with students the Essay Outline and Rubric, which describes the sections judges will be evaluating.
+Now it’s time for your students to finalize their essay—an excellent way to share their ideas with a panel of judges and kids across the country.

-Remind students that the essay should be no longer than 1,000 words, and they should cite at least three sources of information.
-Students should use a variety of sources of information, such as interviews with experts, reference books, periodicals, and Web sites.
+Remind students that the essay should be no longer than 1,000 words and free of grammatical and spelling errors.
+They should cite at least three sources of information used during the idea development process.
+Students should use a variety of sources of information, such as interviews with experts, reference books, periodicals, and websites.
 (NOTE: Wikipedia is not accepted as a source of research.)